-Any physical contact should be in response to the child's needs at the time, of limited duration and appropriate to their age, stage of development, gender, ethnicity and background.
-Adults should therefore, use their professional judgement at all times.
+Any physical contact should be in response to the child's needs at the time, of limited duration and appropriate to their age, stage of development, gender, ethnicity, and background.
+Adults should, therefore, always use their professional judgement.

-Physical contact should never be secretive; or for the gratification of the member of staff or volunteer, or represent a misuse of authority.
-If a member of staff or volunteer believes that an action by them or a colleague could be misinterpreted, or if an action is observed which is possibly abusive, the incident and circumstances should be reported immediately to the headteacher/principal and an appropriate record made.
-Where appropriate, the headteacher/principal should consult with the Designated Officer in the Local Authority (LADO).
+Physical contact should never be secretive, or for the gratification of the member of staff or volunteer or represent a misuse of authority.
+If a member of staff or volunteer believes that an action by them or a colleague could be